NParks launches public exhibition on Jurong Lake Gardens Central and East

 Visitors can look forward to smart-enabled visitor services and ample amenities including F&B and diverse recreational activities.
 They will be able to take a leisurely stroll or cycle to explore the Gardens as well as enjoy water-based activities.
 A people mover system will help families and less mobile visitors to get around the Gardens.
 Familiar structures including the pagodas, stone boat, Bonsai Garden and Japanese guesthouse will be repurposed for new uses that complement the garden spaces.
-Events like Chinese New Year and Mid-autumn Festival will be celebrated in the Gardens to preserve and create new memories (See Media Factsheet A for details of the proposed masterplan).
+Events like Chinese New Year and Mid-autumn Festival will be celebrated in the Gardens to preserve and create new memories.

 The Gardens will be developed in phases.
-Development of JLG West commenced in April 2016 and and is scheduled for completion in 2018 (See Media Factsheet B for details of JLG West).
+Development of JLG West commenced in April 2016 and and is scheduled for completion in 2018.
 The development of JLG Central and East will be progressively completed from 2020 onwards.

 Next phase of public engagement